Cylon-bot/MT5-connector/README.md

 A library use to help you connect with metatrader5 API in python.

 # Sumary
 In this library you can connect to your account in MT5, manage your trades and get data candles.

 # Connect to your Account
-to connect to your account use instanciate a Account object:
+to connect to your account, instanciate an Account object:

     from mt5_connector.account import Account

-    account = Account("account_configuration.yaml")

-your account configuration file needs to look like this:

     currency: EUR
     server  : MetaQuotes-Demo